jackvopal2024/jackvopal2024/README.md

 - 🔐 I’m currently stuyding systems and cybersecurity at the University of Wisconsin Whitewater
 - 💻 My main languages are currently C++ and C
 - 📆 I'm currently a Sophomore and hope to graduate in 2027
-- 🎸 In my free type I like to play guitar or piano
+- 🎸 In my free time I like to play the guitar or piano!